Lesson 5: Advanced Programming Techniques

 A similar function on the NXT is the display block.
 The display block will show an image on the NXT screen.
-The images range from a variety of signs and smiley faces to other wacky pictures.
-This serves little actual function but can once again be a fun activity to use along with one of the sensors.
+The images range from a variety of signs and smiley faces, to other wacky pictures.
+This serves little actual function, but can once again be a fun activity to use along with one of the sensors.

 You can change the dimensions of the image and the image itself with this block menu.
-Letting your students get creative with the display and sound blocks can be a good for keeping younger students interest.
+Letting your students get creative with the display and sound blocks can be a good for keeping younger students interested.

 Loops in NXT

 The loop program shown below is a bit more complicated than the first one, but much more applicable.
-This program tells the robot to move forward then turn over and over again until a signal from a sensor is triggered.
-This time the sensor is the touch sensor which can be seen on the loop's ending block.
+This program tells the robot to move forward, then turn over and over again until a signal from a sensor is triggered.
+This time the sensor is the touch sensor, which can be seen on the loop's ending block.